aws-samples/the-aws-step-functions-workshop/content/module-8/index.en.md

 ## Module Goals

-- Overview
-- Create the state machine and provision resources
+- Create a state machine using an AWS SDK service integration
 - Execute the state machine and review results